vvalderrv/jira-issues-importer/README.md

 # Update

 I created this fork to address GitHub's [change in API authentication](https://developer.github.com/changes/2020-02-10-deprecating-auth-through-query-param/).

+I also fixed some bugs, updated some formatting, and set some defaults when running the tool.
+For JIRA issues with subtasks, the imported issues now include a list of the subtasks or parent task as appropriate.

+Finally, I disabled the issue ID replacement procedures.
+It wasn't working for me, and I didn't find this step necessary, anyway.

 # JIRA issues importer